IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/synapse/workspace/key/README.md

 ### Parameter: `workspaceName`

 The name of the parent Synapse Workspace.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string